 1 PhD Current Supervisions2 PhD Completions

 - Above Water Laser Communication.
-Funded by: Lockheed Martin Competitive from (2021 to 2022)
+Funded by: Department of Defence Contract from (2021 to 2022)

 - Quantum Diamond-based Geophysical Sensor Technology.
 Funded by: Rio Tinto Australia-Japan Collaboration Program from (2020 to 2022)